Hendrix-CS/csci322/projects/11-guide.md

 In theory, ComplexArray should compile if Average compiles.
 It is a much tougher test case, though.
-Make sure that the destination of the expression in a let statement does not have that inadvertently overwritten.
+Make sure that the destination of the expression in a let statement does not have `THAT` inadvertently overwritten.

 Square